FluidSynth/fluidsynth/.github/issue_template.md

 ### Steps to reproduce
 <!--  Please explain the steps required to duplicate the issue,
-      esp. if you are able to provide a sample application. -->
+      esp. if you are able to provide a sample application.
+      E.g. how to start fluidsynth, what shell commands to enter, what midi events to send, etc. -->

 ### Other information
 <!-- If you are able to illustrate the bug or feature request with an example, please provide simple